isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

        ...
    }

-Most of the parameters in the "option-data" structure are optional and can be omitted in some circumstances, as discussed in :ref:`dhcp4-option-data-defaults`.
+Most of the parameters in the ``option-data`` structure are optional and can be omitted in some circumstances, as discussed in :ref:`dhcp4-option-data-defaults`.

 It is possible to specify or override options on a per-subnet basis.
 If